Travel to southern Ireland in Summer 2018 with this spectacular one-week, small group tour!

 - You can have your own room OR share a room with another solo traveler of the same gender.

-We pride ourselves on our native Irish guides - Emily, John, and Phil - who combine a depth of knowledge and history about their homeland with a fun and easygoing approach to showing you the best of Ireland.
+We pride ourselves on our native Irish guides who combine a depth of knowledge and history about their homeland with a fun and easygoing approach to showing you the best of Ireland.